lwl1112/polymorphicHERV/README.md

 // bwa: query name too long: rewrite header

 // follow sortedSites order :  t.pl(Torder())

+T.50 is the # of unique k-mers in each virus

 -- calculate n : mapping dataset to the references --